 This moment was the beginning of the healing!
 But it took me eight months for Bill to earn my trust back and I had to read these scriptures: 1 Corinthians 7:10-11 “To the married I give this command (not I, but the Lord): A wife must not separate from her husband.
 But if she does, she must remain unmarried or else be reconciled to her husband.
 And a husband must not divorce his wife. ” (This is a GREAT place to read about marriage: 1 Corinthians 7:1-15)

-This was how our Lord spoke directly to me and what an adventure He took me on as He prepared me for a wonderful re-marriage and for our family to live happily ever after!
-(OK, there had been rocky roads, but those roads will be topics for further blogs!
+This verse was how our Lord spoke directly to me and what an adventure He took me on as He prepared me for a wonderful re-marriage.
+Somehow, we now could live happily ever after!
+OK, there had been rocky roads, but those roads will be topics for further blogs!
 How did we learn to handle our conflicts, issues, and concerns?
-Stay tuned!)
+Stay tuned!

 PS I had Bill read this before I published it.
 His comment?
 “We have had rocky roads?”
 LOL!
 I guess those rocky roads were so long ago, now re-married 23 years, that they have smoothed out a bit!
 Anyway, a good marriage takes work…